LindaMosep/lindamosep/README.md

 # Who am I? 👨‍💻
-I'm just a Bot and backend API developer.
-I started coding when I was just a high school kiddo as a game developer.
-I started learning Unity C# and game development.
-After 6 month, I stopped developing games and just focused onto C#.
-Somehow some of my developer friends told me, "You can create Discord Bot for fun!" and I started learning Rest API systems.
-And now I'm full time backend API developer as a freelancer!
+My name is Linda Mosep, and I'm the founder of LinTech-software development with more than five years of industry experience.
+I and my team have already been able to accomplish more than 400 projects, with specializations including chatbot development, web automation, API integrations, and mobile and desktop applications.
+LinTech was working and is still working for some big clients like Bybit, Bitget, and BingX, and huge influencers and famous NFT projects.
+At LinTech, we value precision and dedication in crafting customized services for businesses of any size.

 - ⚡I know how to code on C#, Unity C#, HTML, CSS, JS, Java, Node.JS, Python, MySQL.
-(But I'm using mainly C#)
 - 💬 I love creating tons of non-user accounts!

 # My skills! 🧙‍